nsanders9022/RepeatWord/README.md

 * The input for the searched word is very similar to the word in the sentence but it is not an exact match.

 **The user inputs multiple words and a word to search for and it is case insensitive to account for user mistakes**
-* Example Input: "monkeys like to eat bananas", "Bananas"
+* Example Input: "monkeys like to eat bananas", "bAnAnAs"
 * Example Output: 1
 * The input for the searched word is capitalized but it is still the same as the word in the sentence.
+All tests will continue to pass.

+**The user enters multiple sentences separated by punctuation.
+The word count will still display even if the word is next to a punctuation mark**
+* Example Input: "monkeys like bananas."
+* Example Output: 1
+* The input contains a period right next to the word that is being searched for.
+This word should still return as a match.

 ## Support and contact details